AdmiralEnergy/admiralenergy-website/docs/GA4_TRACKING_IMPLEMENTATION.md

 ### Production Monitoring

 **Week 1 Checks:**
-- [ ] All 15 events showing in GA4 real-time reports
+- [ ] All 9 active events showing in GA4 real-time reports
 - [ ] Event counts align with expected traffic patterns
 - [ ] No error spikes in browser console
 - [ ] Reddit Pixel showing conversions in Reddit Ads dashboard

+**When implementing planned events (6 additional):**
+- [ ] Verify new triggers fire correctly in GTM Preview
+- [ ] Test all 15 events in GA4 DebugView
+- [ ] Monitor for any conflicts with existing events

 **Ongoing Monitoring:**
 - Weekly review of event counts in GA4 standard reports